 Though not as common today as in past years nor as prevalent as Parvovirus, Canine Distemper is a dangerous disease.
 It affects a dog’s intestinal tract, respiratory system, and the conjunctival membranes of the eyes.
 It is often deadly.
 Though it can be a dangerous disease, Dr. Jean Dodds recommends that it is never given to a puppy under 8 weeks of age and also not when a puppy is under stress.
 There are greater side effects from the Distemper vaccine than from the Parvo vaccine.
 Therefore we at Summer Brook have decided to not give it to our puppies before they leave our home.
 Studies have also shown that it is in a dog’s best interest to have vaccines given separately.
 Because with decreasing age, there are increasing chances of a vaccine causing problems, we’ve decided to separate our puppyies first Parvo vaccines from their first Distemper vaccine.

 The third core vaccine is Adenovirus-2.
 I am on the fence with regard to the CAV-2 (Adenovirus-2) vaccine.
 Dr. Jean Dodds currently doesn’t recommend it.
 Dr. Ronald Schultz does.
 These are the two most prominent immunologists in the country and I respect them both.
 CAV-2 is considered a core vaccine by most schools of veterinary medicine.
 This vaccine protects against a form of kennel cough, but it also provides cross protection for a form of canine hepatitis.
 I would not recommend it if merely for the kennel cough protection and a few years ago, I wouldn’t have recommended it for hepatitis either.
 Until recently, there had not been a case in the U.S. in 12 years.
 However, with a few cases starting to creep in and the fact that Dr. Schultz is now recommending it, I wonder if it might be a good thing.
-At this point, I do not give it to my dogs, but I think it is something that bears considering.
+At this point, we do not give it along with our puppies' very first vaccine set but starting with the second set, we do.